apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-Claims.md

 ```

 <div class="alert alert-info"><strong>Usage</strong><p>You should consider using a scope-free attribute release policy
-only in very advanced and challenging use cases, typically to make a rather diffcult client application integration work.</p>
+only in very advanced and challenging use cases, typically to make a rather difficult client application integration work.</p>
 </div>

 It is also possible to mix *free-form* release policies with those that operate